truboxl/chpcy/README.md

 May need higher privilege accounts like root, or some stuff that I don't know.
 Sorry, TODO

-### Why not to use `chpcy`? (or `libprocessgroup` in general)

-Aside from "unknown" problems, it seems that old `libcutils` code just fallback to Linux scheduling methods (`SCHED_BATCH`, `SCHED_NORMAL` etc) but has been removed in newer version which may or may not still using it.
-See [old code](https://android.googlesource.com/platform/system/core.git/+/android-4.2.2_r1/libcutils/sched_policy.c)

-This [commit](https://android.googlesource.com/platform/system/core/+/82b72a566761b8379fd2964ed801696803867510%5E%21/libprocessgroup/sched_policy.cpp) seems to change the code yet again to use task profiles.

-I also wonder if normal users / applications should use `libprocessgroup` at all since it seems to delegate to hardware / kernel / system uses.

 ### Extra references

 <https://laptrinhx.com/android-process-scheduling-3378431205/>